the5avage/mandex/README.md

 ## Contributing

 There is still a lot of room for improvment and i would be glad if you want to contribute.
-Since the mandelbrot set is a mathematically easy, but computationally expensive, algorithm it is well suited to learn about high performance computing.
+Since the mandelbrot set is a mathematically easy, but computationally expensive, algorithm, it is well suited to learn about high performance computing.
 Here is a short list of improvments, which i think are intresting.
 If you have an idea you can just create an issue and explain it.

 * Optimize the calculation of the mandelbrot set for speed by